MusabPalaz/SHA256-Password-Length-Estimation-and-Complexity/README.md

 These thresholds were later used as predictive bands in the password length estimation models.

+*As can be seen from the threshold ranges, the ranges are too high and therefore not sufficient to determine character length on their own.*

 *This section briefly defines the analytical techniques used.
 Each method includes a conceptual explanation and an overview of its application.*

 1. **Entropy Analysis**